NoharOSP/Perfect_Works_Build/README.md

 #### New items:

-- CrossPendant: Fei exclusive. +1 Ether/Ether Def.
+- Cross: Fei exclusive. +1 Ether/Ether Def.
 Same effect as Holy Pendant.
 Initial equip on Fei.
 - NisanCross: Fei exclusive. +10 Ether/Ether Def.
 Same effect as Holy Pendant.
 Dropped by Ophiomorphous
 - CCracka GWhip: +90 Attack and Inflicts Slow on hit.
 Available to buy at Tammuz after Gate 2
 - Lasher GWhip: +75 Attack and Inflicts Fuel Leak on hit.
 Available to buy in Nisan after Gate 1